 “On every issue in the Maine Legislature, Sara Gideon has made sure the voice of Maine workers is heard,” said MSEA-SEIU President Dean Staffieri, who works as a rehabilitation counselor for the Maine Department of Labor.
 “Under her leadership as House speaker, MSEA-SEIU members succeeded in passing many bills addressing issues faced by MSEA members, including raising staffing levels for Maine’s public health nursing program, and making the quality services our members provide even stronger.
-Sara has proven herself as an advocate for workers and issues important to workers, and that’s why I’ll be voting Sara Gideon for U.S. Senate on July 14.”
+Sara has proven herself as an advocate for workers and issues important to workers, and that’s why I’ll be voting Sara Gideon for U.S. Senate.”

 As U.S. Senator, Sara Gideon will fight for Maine workers and the federally funded services Maine people count on, from our roads and bridges to crucial programs like Social Security, Medicare and Medicaid.
 She’ll fight to raise the federal minimum wage, which has been stuck at $7.25 since 2009.
 She’ll fight to protect and expand Social Security.
 She’ll fight to build the political will necessary to repeal the Social Security Offsets penalizing thousands of Maine workers and their families.
 She’ll fight to protect Medicare and Medicaid and ensure the federal government meets its responsibility to fund services in Maine.